 Who doesn’t love the look of a lush, green hydrangea bush in their yard, just full of those gorgeous and huge blooms?
-Propagating hydrangeas to get new plants for free can be done in several ways – hydrangea cuttings, tip rooting, air layering and division of the mother plant.
+Some varieties, such as climbing hydrangea can even be used to hide an ugly fence line.

 Growing hydrangeas from seed is also possible, but not as widely done as other forms of propagation.